Graduate Students

 Sherry Woods, M.S.

-Sherry Woods is a sixth-year graduate student in Dr. Dixon-Gordon’s lab.
+Sherry Woods is a seventh-year graduate student in Dr. Dixon-Gordon’s lab.
 Before joining CASL, Sherry received her MS at Western Kentucky University and her BA at Pepperdine University; she also spent 2 years working in the Mechanisms of Affect Dysregulation Lab at Temple University.
 Sherry’s research mainly focuses on maladaptive emotion regulation mechanisms, particularly nonsuicidal self-injury, and the factors that promote and maintain the cessation of these behaviors.

 Elle Waite, M.S.

-Elle Waite is a fifth-year graduate student in the Clinical Psychology PhD program at UMass Amherst, working with Dr. Dixon-Gordon.
+Elle Waite is a sixth-year graduate student in the Clinical Psychology PhD program at UMass Amherst, working with Dr. Dixon-Gordon.
 Before joining the lab, she received her BA in psychology and women’s studies at the University of Nevada, Reno, where she worked as a research assistant for several labs researching borderline personality disorder and dialectical behavior therapy.
 She is interested in borderline personality disorder and suicidality, particularly among adolescent populations.
 Currently, her research is focused on deficits in social learning among people with borderline personality disorder.

 Clara DeFontes, M.S.